Egxr41k/Notes.API/README.md

 1. ~~Base CRUD-methods~~
 2. ~~Publish to Azure~~
 3. Add regestration/autorzation.
-4. Add "share note" method, that well generate unique link for each notes
+4. Add a "share note" method, that will generate a unique link for each note

 ### CRUD operation realization